- Local Fishing 2019

 - Camping on a state approved public island South of Duncannon on Friday night.
 (State camping site 83a)

-- Float to Marysville on Saturday, taking out around lunchtime.
+- Float to Fort Hunter on Saturday, taking out around lunchtime.

 - Bring your own boat.
 We recommend a canoe, kayak, or flat bottom jon boat.
 Paddles are fine, but a motor can come in very handy at times.
 An anchor is also highly recommended.
 Life jackets are required.